HingOng/HingOng.github.io/_portfolio/portfolio-2.md

 Project Status
 ====

-I have switched to other projects while other people keep going.
-[Cited by](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=6871585193749678458&as_sdt=5)
+I have switched to other projects while other people keep going, e.g., see [Cited by](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=6871585193749678458&as_sdt=5)

 Publication
 ====